subtree/peasy-api-docs/source/index.html.md

 > Make sure to replace `YOUR_SECRET_API_KEY` with your API key.

-Peasy.nu expects the API key to be included in all API requests to the server in a header that looks like the following:
+Peasy.nu expects the API key to be included in all API requests to the server either in a query parameter or in a header that looks like the following:

-`Authorization: YOUR_SECRET_API_KEY`
+`Authorization: apikey YOUR_SECRET_API_KEY`

 You can request a Peasy.nu API key by [contacting us](mailto:support@peasy.nu).

 <aside class="notice">
-You must replace <code>YOUR_SECRET_API_KEY</code> with your personal API key.
+In all instances, you must replace <code>YOUR_SECRET_API_KEY</code> with your own, personal API key.
 </aside>

 # Testing your connection